plenoptic-org/plenoptic/docs/user_guide/synthesis/Eigendistortions.md

 ### 1.2 - Synthesizing eigendistortions of linear model

-To compute the eigendistortions of this model, we can instantiate an {class}`~plenoptic.synthesize.eigendistortion.Eigendistortion` object with an input tensor and a valid PyTorch model with a `forward` <!-- skip-lint --> method.
-After that, we simply call the method {func}`~plenoptic.synthesize.eigendistortion.Eigendistortion.synthesize`, choosing the appropriate synthesis method.
+To compute the eigendistortions of this model, we can instantiate an {class}`~plenoptic.Eigendistortion` object with an input tensor and a valid PyTorch model with a `forward` <!-- skip-lint --> method.
+After that, we simply call the method {func}`~plenoptic.Eigendistortion.synthesize`, choosing the appropriate synthesis method.
 Normally our input has thousands of entries, but our input in this case is small (only n=25 entries), so we can compute the full $m \times n$ Jacobian, and all the eigenvectors of the $n \times n$ Fisher matrix, $F=J^TJ$.
-The {func}`~plenoptic.synthesize.eigendistortion.Eigendistortion.synthesize` method does this for us and stores the outputs (`eigendistortions, eigenvalues, eigenindex`) of the synthesis.
+The {func}`~plenoptic.Eigendistortion.synthesize` method does this for us and stores the outputs (`eigendistortions, eigenvalues, eigenindex`) of the synthesis.

 ```{code-cell} ipython3
 # instantiate Eigendistortion object using an input and model